MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P05-Introduction-to-Segues/content.md

 >
 ![ms-video](assets/segue_checkpoint.mov)

-If everything looks correct, let's segue to adding new bar button items to our navigation bar.
+If everything looks correct, let's _segue_ on to the next section and learn about how to add new bar button items to our navigation bar.